rajeevgopalakrishna/Solstice/README.md

 11. Unchecked *call*

 A *call* is a low-level interface used to interact with other contracts and returns a boolean value which should be checked by the caller.
-This analyer uses heuristics to detect the presence of *call* whose return value is not checked by an *assert*, *require* or a *if* condition.
+This analyser uses heuristics to detect the presence of *call* whose return value is not checked by an *assert*, *require* or a *if* condition.

 12. Unchecked *selfdestruct*